 Killian real estate is some of the most expensive in Louisiana, although Killian house values don't compare to the most expensive real estate in the U.S.

-When you are in Killian, you'll notice that it is more blue-collar than most other communities in America.
-47.72% of Killian’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Killian is a blue-collar town, with 47.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Killian is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Killian who work in office and administrative support (10.17%), healthcare (7.68%), and management occupations (6.85%).

-Killian is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Killian does not have a public transit system used by locals to get to and from work.

-In terms of college education, Killian is nearly on par with the US average for all cities of 21.84%: 18.49% of adults 25 and older in Killian have a bachelor's degree or advanced degree.
+The education level of Killian citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.49% of adults 25 and older in Killian have a college degree.

 The per capita income in Killian in 2022 was $38,371, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,484 for a family of four.
 However, Killian contains both very wealthy and poor people as well.